vimalloc/flask-jwt-extended/docs/blacklist_and_token_revoking.rst

 cause is minimal.

-Blacklisting works by is providing a callback function to this extension, using the **@jwt.token_in_blacklist_loader** decorator.
-This method will be called whenever the specified tokens (``'access'`` and/or ``'refresh'``) are used to access a protected endpoint.
+Blacklisting works by is providing a callback function to this extension, using the :meth:`~flask_jwt_extended.JWTManager.token_in_blacklist_loader` decorator.
+This method will be called whenever the specified tokens (`access` and/or `refresh`) are used to access a protected endpoint.
 If the callback function says that the token is revoked, we will not allow the call to continue, otherwise we will allow the call to access the endpoint as normal.

 Here is a basic example of this in action.